 Jeffy smiled.
 "Hey sleepy head."
 He stretched.
 "Hey yourself."
 "There's a group of homes down here past the medical center.
 Most in this neighborhood are doctors, professionals, well-to-do businessmen.
 There are always several houses available for rent."
 He turned into a dirt drive.
 "And here we are."
 Jeffy smiled at the small brick home, obviously newly built.
 It had flowers growing in a tiny bed along the front, accompanied by some lovely greenery.
 The lawn too, was green.
 Jeffy turned to Cam.
 "Oh, this is just so cute."
 Cam smiled.
 "Cute.
 Right."
 Jon ushered them inside.
 "There's food in the fridge, clothes in the bedrooms, of which there are two.
 New ID's, passports, also in the bedrooms.
 You have a new computer, Dr. Kino, since your other one was blown to bits."
 He gestured toward the television.
-"You have radio, TV and internet, however, don't use the internet for personal matters, no emails to home or anywhere else and do not sign into any of your social media accounts," he added pointedly to Jeffy.
+"You have radio, TV and internet, but no emails to home," he added pointedly to Jeffy.
 "You can use the encrypted line that goes through Ameritech.
 Jason will get the message to your family.
 Got it?"
 "I got it."
 She looked around.
 The furnishings were simple yet modern.
 A sofa, chair and television in the front room.
-Modern-ish kitchen with a small dining table and chairs against the back window.
+Modern kitchen with a small dining table and chairs against the back window.
 "I gotta go.
 You do what Cam says now," Jon urged Jeffy.
 "He knows what's best."
 He held out the keys to Cam.
 "The ride is yours."
 "But how will you-" Jeffy began.